When the problem is unusual enough

 that you’re not sure who to call.

 Something strange is happening.
-It might be technical, organizational, regulatory, or some uncomfortable combination of all three.
+It might be technical, organisational, regulatory, or some uncomfortable combination of all three.
 Your normal channels are either too narrow, too slow, or too political to help.
 You need someone who can sit with the problem honestly, think it through with you, and leave you with a clearer set of options than you started with.

 What the work looks like